stlab/libraries/docs/legacy/layout-terminology.md

 ## CEL Primer

 Values expressed in this document are specified using the Common Expression Language (CEL).
-For a more thorough introduction to the common expression language please visit [http://stlab.adobe.com/group__expression__reference.html the CEL expression reference documentation].
+For a more thorough introduction to the common expression language, please visit [http://stlab.adobe.com/group__expression__reference.html the CEL expression reference documentation].
 Here is a quick overview of the types available in the CEL and how they are formatted:

 {:auto_ids}
 empty